nyuad-corebio/guru/README.md

 #### Setting up the environment

 Defining the environment variables.
-Note:- Jira is optional, if you are not using customize the code accordingly.
+Note:- Jira is optional, if you are not using customize the .env file accordingly.

 ``` bash
 cat .env